gopinath0332-del/zerodha-alog/README.md

 ### Discord Webhook Setup

-Configure your Discord webhook URL in `Application/gui_modern.py`:
+Configure your Discord webhook URL in `Application/gui_modern.py` (line 88):

 ```python
 self.discord_webhook_url = "YOUR_WEBHOOK_URL_HERE"
 ```

+**How to get a Discord webhook URL:**

+1. Open Discord and go to your server
+2. Right-click on a channel → Edit Channel → Integrations
+3. Create a new webhook and copy the URL
+4. Paste it in the code above

 ## 🖼️ Classic GUI (tkinter)